-1. Request an appointment with the teacher(s) or counselor to discuss the concern or complaint.
+- 1. Request an appointment with the teacher(s) or counselor to discuss the concern or complaint.
 It is reasonable to expect that discussion to occur at an early, mutually agreed upon time.
 At the end of the discussion the teacher or counselor will provide an oral response.
-A written response may be requested and if so will be provided within three school days unless otherwise mutually agreed upon.

-- 2. If the response at step one is considered unsatisfactory, the parent may refer the complaint to the building principal.
+A written response may be requested and if so will be provided within three school days unless otherwise mutually agreed upon. - 2.
+If the response at step one is considered unsatisfactory, the parent may refer the complaint to the building principal.
 Again the parent may expect a prompt appointment to discuss the issue.
 The principal may request that the issue be presented in writing as well as orally.
 After a reasonable time to investigate the issue, the principal will provide the parent an oral response and, upon request, a written response. - 3.
-Matters that remain unresolved at the building level may be referred to the Superintendent's office where the concern will be referred Superintendent/designee, who may handle the complaint personally or referit to the appropriate central office administrator.
+Matters that remain unresolved at the building level may be referred to the Superintendent/designee, who may handle the complaint personally or refer it to the appropriate central office administrator.
 The concern may be discussed by phone or an appointment may be set to discuss the matter.
 The central office administrator will review the concern with the parent and, if necessary, with other involved parties. - 4.
-If the complaint remains unresolved after the response of the central office administrator, the matter may be referred to the Superintendent who will meet with the parent to discuss the complaint.
-The Superintendent will also review the responses made earlier.
-The superintendent will inform the parent of his/her find-ings in writing at the earliest opportunity and share that response with other involved parties. - 5.
 If the parent remains dissatisfied, he/she may address the complaint and the relief sought, in writing, to the Board of Education.
 The Board, upon receipt of the complaint, at its next regular meeting, will review the complaint and render a decision as to whether to grant the relief requested, to deny relief, or to refer the matter elsewhere within the school district for further study and recommendation.
 The Board's decision will be shared with all parties involved.
 Discussion of the concern may take place in executive session.